jllopez/coding_challenge/README.md

 Generating XML reports...
 ```

-In addition, an XML file with test results should be found under `./test_results`
+In addition, an XML file with test results can be found under `./test_results`

-## Want to run the test with your own data?
+## Want to run the test file with your own data?

-Running the test with your own data is easy.
+Running the test file with your own data is easy.
 All you have to do is add a new entry to `input_file.json`.

 For example,